marbl/MetagenomeScope/README.md

-The `-os` / `--output-ccstats` option will write out a [TSV file](https://en.wikipedia.org/wiki/Tab-separated_values) describing all components in the assembly graph in this way.
-This is a simple way to summarize even massive graphs; it can be useful if you're working, for example, on a remote server (and you just want an overview of the basic structure of a graph's components).
+The `-os` / `--output-ccstats` option will write out a [TSV file](https://en.wikipedia.org/wiki/Tab-separated_values) describing the numbers of nodes, edges, and each type of identified pattern in all components in the assembly graph.

+This option is a simple way to summarize even massive graphs; it can be useful if you're working, for example, on a remote server (and you just want an overview of the basic structure of a graph's components).

 If your graph is large enough, and if you don't intend to visualize it anyway, then you will probably also want to disable the `-maxn` and `-maxe` options